lannyzhujin/AWS_CSA_Feb_2018/AWS_CSA-Associate/CSA-04.-VPC.md

      - Security groups support only allow rules.
      - They are **stateful**: so return traffic requests are allowed regardless of rules.
      - All rules are evaluated before deciding to allow traffic.

+### Default Security Group
+Your AWS account automatically has a default security group per VPC and per region for EC2-Classic.

+ - Allows all inbound traffic from other instances associated with the default security group (the security group specifies itself as a source security group in its inbound rules)

+ - Allows all outbound traffic from the instance.